 Who Has Tried the Practice?

-While there is no demographic data included in the above review, at least one study found that a mindfulness-based group therapy incorporating Raisin Meditation and Body Scan was effective in Japan.
+At least one study found that a mindfulness-based group therapy incorporating Raisin Meditation and Body Scan was effective in Japan.
 After eight weeks, Japanese people with depression and anxiety decreased in clinical symptoms and increased in self-compassion.

 More research is needed to explore whether, and how, the impact of this practice extends to other groups and cultures.